naman-tyagi/Portfolio-Website/README.md

 # Portfolio-Website
-Portfolio website using HTML, CSS &amp; JS.
+Portfolio website using HTML, CSS & JS.
-This website design is completely responsive for all screen  devices like mobile phones and windows.
-The aim of this website is to create a webpage for marketing  purposes for an individual
+Utilized modern web design techniques to ensure seamless user experience across different devices and screen sizes.
+Organized information in a clear and concise manner, utilizing sections like About Me, Skill Showcase, Certifications, and Contact Information.